DragonFable: Book 1: Orb Saga

 The character is introduced into the story as a hero from an unknown location arriving to Lore (the world of DragonFable), destined to become a Dragon Lord who will own one of the two great dragons, unhatched in separate boxes (black and white) at the start of the game.
-The hero obtains the dragon egg from the Black Dragon Box, and the primary antagonist Sepulchure possesses the dragon egg from the white dragon box.
-The storyline in Book 1 revolves around a chase from both parties to obtain all of the Elemental Orbs; Sepulchure wishes to use the Orbs as a means to achieve ultimate power and world domination.
+The hero obtains the dragon egg from the Black Dragon Box, and the primary antagonists, the Doom Knight Sepulchure and his master, possesses the dragon egg from the white dragon box.
+The storyline in Book 1 revolves around a chase from both parties to obtain all of the Elemental Orbs; Sepulchure wishes to use the Orbs as a means to achieve ultimate power and world domination, unaware his master is using him as a puppet to shroud the world in darkness.
 In addition to the series of Elemental Orb story arcs, there are many intertwining subplots in Book 1, creating a rich world full of creative and often comical discoveries.
-Temporary seasonal quest chains also appear during real-world holiday seasons (see more details below), which occasionally tie into the main plot line, sometimes in major ways.
+Temporary seasonal quest chains also appear during real-world holiday seasons, which occasionally tie into the main plot line, sometimes in major ways.

+In the climax of Book 1, Sepulchure succeeds in gathering all of the Elemental Orbs, forming the "Ultimate Orb", before being betrayed and left for dead by his master, who uses the Orb to become a powerful darkness Dracolich.
+The darkness Dracolich is destroyed by the hero and their dragon, though Sepulchure survives and goes into hiding.

 Book 2: Elemental Dissonance

 Book 2 takes place right after the ending of Book 1.
 The chase for the Elemental Orbs and the ensuing war resulted in extreme imbalances within the elements, and the disappearance of Warlic.
 In addition, a group of aliens known as the Ateala have escaped to Lore from their planet being destroyed by an infernal known as Wargoth.
 The character assists the Ateala, both to stop Wargoth from also destroying Lore, and also to find Warlic.
 During the hunt for Warlic, the character meets a man known as The Professor, as well as Konnan, who is revealed to have survived the events of Book 1.
-Throughout the story, the character recruits Xan, frees Jaania, a former friend of Xan and Warlic from an ice crystal caused by one of Xan and Warlic's feuds centuries prior (Shown in the Alexander quest chain), and learns that The Professor and Wargoth are the human and infernal halves of Warlic, respectively.
+Throughout the story, the character recruits Xan, frees Jaania, a former friend of Xan and Warlic from an ice crystal caused by one of Xan and Warlic's feuds centuries prior (shown in the Alexander quest chain), and learns that The Professor and Wargoth are the human and infernal halves of Warlic, respectively.
 Warlic had generated too much mana while defending Falconreach in the book 1 finale, and split himself as a result.
 In order to bring back Warlic and to stop Wargoth, the character and their allies forcibly merge Wargoth and the Professor back together.
 After the battle, Jaania, disgusted by the destruction wrought by magic, freezes the character, Warlic, and Xan in a fit of anger, and leaves.